cfe-lab/MiCall/docs/index.md

 ---
 title: MiCall
-subtitle: Processing FASTQ data from an Illumina MiSeq ##
+description: Processing FASTQ data from an Illumina MiSeq ##
 ---

 Maps all the reads from a sample against a set of reference sequences, then